 3 Low-tech filming options

 - Record using an iPad or phone!
 Just remember that audio is the most important part of a video.
+And always hold your phone or iPad horizontally when videotaping.

 - Use Jing or a similar screen capture software to record a screencast of a PowerPoint presentation.
 (Tip: Use a free conversion software (such as this SWF to AVI Converter) to convert the file from SWF to AVI for editing.)